 The cooling system on G-whizz’s Volvo Penta D1-30 has never really seemed right, granted we could motor for hours without any overheating issues, however the water quantity exiting the exhaust seemed to be somewhat less than other boats with similar engines maybe indicating some sort of Volvo Penta D1-30 Raw Water Flow Problem.
 For a few years the mechanic who performed the engine services said that we should keep an eye on the water situation, as he believed there was a building restriction in the sail drive, his suggestion was to split the drive and clean the water channels when the boat was out of the water.
 Now while the title of this post is “Volvo Penta D1-30 Raw Water Flow Problems – Solved” it was the problem that we had that was able to be solved, not a panacea for all problems encountered, at the end of this post I have listed, to the best of my memory and with some thoughts in hindsight, the diagnostic processes I was going to use in the attempt to rectify this problem.

 Eventually the raw water flow volume from the exhaust dropped to very low levels and there was a lot of steam at anything above idle speed.
 Something was amiss and it was time to do something about it.

 Inspection of the system with the D1-30 running gave a couple of hints:

-1. While there was water moving through the system there was apparently more air than water.
+1. While there was water moving through the raw water system there was apparently air the water.

 2. There was virtually no water in the strainer, just a trickle coming into the raw water strainer then down the outlet to the pump.